 We also considered those who like the passive income that dividends can yield.
 Since some of the companies we chose in this carbon capture corral have high dividend yields, they could fit inside a passive income dividend ladder.

 Investing in them has never been easier.
-Investment platforms with zero-cost trades such as Robinhood and Webull offer these best carbon capture companies’ stocks and funds.
+Investment platforms with zero-cost trades such as Robinhood and M1 Finance offer the best carbon capture companies’ stocks and funds.

 Another consideration is how much carbon capture a company does.
 Is it an area of research for a company that focuses mostly on other operations?
 Is carbon capture a major part of an exchange-traded fund’s holdings or the bulk of it?